microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

     AddText(Text(L"Content")).
     AddTextBox(TextBox(L"textBox").
         SetPlaceHolderContent(L"Reply")).
-    AddButton(Button(L"Send").
+    AddButton(Button(L"Modify app settings").
         SetInputId(L"textBox").
         SetIsContextMenuPlacement(true))
     .Show();
 ```

+Example result:
 ![Button ContextMenu Example](ButtonContextMenuExample.png)

+# Image

-**Image** The Image component API sets up the xml for the <image> element.
-Images are visual
+The Image component API sets up the xml for the \<image\> element.
+Images are visual elements that
-elements that are used to enhance an AppNotification.
+are used to enhance an AppNotification.

 The image source can be pulled using one of these protocol handlers: